junxit/us-congress-bills-117/bill.md

     >       - **(vi)** The expansion of successful training programs at a scale required by the region served by the regional technology and innovation hub, including through the use of online education.
     >       - **(vii)** The development and expansion of programs with the goal of increasing the participation of persons historically underrepresented in STEM in the workforce development plans of the regional technology and innovation hub.
     >     - **(B)** *Business and entrepreneur development activities* Business and entrepreneur development activities, including activities relating to the following:
-    >       - **(i)** The development and growth of regional businesses and the training of entrepreneurs.
+    >       - **(i)** The development and growth of local regional businesses and the training of entrepreneurs.
     >       - **(ii)** The support of technology commercialization, including funding for activities relevant for advancing high growth potential ventures such as acceleration, incubation and other relevant programming.
-    >       - **(iii)** The development of capital networks and consortia to attract necessary private funding to businesses and entrepreneurs in the region.
+    >       - **(iii)** The development of local and regional capital networks and consortia to attract necessary private funding to businesses and entrepreneurs in the region.
-    >       - **(iv)** The development of networks for business and entrepreneur mentorship.
+    >       - **(iv)** The development of local and regional networks for business and entrepreneur mentorship.
+    >       - **(v)** The expansion of employee and worker ownership and participation in business decisionmaking, including through coordination and collaboration with worker cooperative membership associations and existing local and state employee ownership and cooperative development centers, or the creation of such centers where they do not yet exist, in order to provide information, technical assistance, access to financing, and training to startups, contractors, and businesses that are considering employee ownership as a model, and to facilitate the creation of and conversion to employee-owned startups, businesses, and cooperatives.
     >     - **(C)** *Technology development and maturation activities* Technology maturation activities, including activities relating to the following:
     >       - **(i)** The development and deployment of technologies in sectors critical to the region served by the regional technology and innovation hub or to national and economic security, including industry-university research cooperation, proof of concept, prototype development, and testing.
     >       - **(ii)** The development of programming to support the creation and transfer of intellectual property into private use, such as through startup creation.
     >       - **(iii)** The provision of facilities for technology maturation, including incubators for collaborative development of technologies by private sector, academic, nonprofit, and other entities.
-    >       - **(iv)** Activities to provide or ensure access to capital for new business formation and business expansion, including by attracting new private, public, and philanthropic investment and by establishing regional venture and loan funds.
+    >       - **(iv)** Activities to provide or ensure access to capital for new business and cooperative formation and business expansion, or preservation of existing businesses through conversion to employee ownership and cooperatives, including by attracting new private, public, and philanthropic investment and by establishing local and regional venture and loan funds, community development financial institutions, and minority depository institutions.
     >     - **(D)** *Infrastructure-related activities* The building of facilities and site connectivity infrastructure necessary to carry out activities described in subparagraphs (A), (B), and (C), including activities relating to the following:
     >       - **(i)** Establishing a center with required tools and instrumentation for workforce development.
     >       - **(ii)** Establishing a facility for technology development, demonstration, and testing.
     >       - **(iii)** Establishing collaborative incubators to support technology commercialization and entrepreneur training.
     >   - **(3)** *Term*
     >     - **(A)** *Initial performance period* The term of an initial grant or cooperative agreement awarded under this subsection shall be for a period that the Secretary deems appropriate for the proposed activities but not less than 2 years.
-    >     - **(B)** *Subsequent performance period* The Secretary may renew a grant or cooperative agreement awarded to a regional technology and innovation hub under paragraph (1) for such period as the Secretary considers appropriate, if the Secretary determines that the regional technology and innovation hub has made satisfactory progress towards the metrics agreed to under subparagraph (j).
+    >     - **(B)** *Subsequent performance period* The Secretary may renew a grant or cooperative agreement awarded to a regional technology and innovation hub under paragraph (1) for such period as the Secretary considers appropriate, if the Secretary determines that the regional technology and innovation hub has made satisfactory progress towards the metrics agreed to under subsection (j).
-    >     - **(C)** *Flexible approach* In renewing a grant or cooperative agreement under subparagraph (B), the Secretary and eligible consortium may agree to new or additional uses of funds in order to meet changes in the needs of the region.
+    >     - **(C)** *Flexible approach* In renewing a grant or cooperative agreement under subparagraph (B), the Secretary and the eligible consortium may agree to new or additional uses of funds in order to meet changes in the needs of the region.
     >   - **(4)** *Limitation on amount of awards*
     >     - **(A)** *Initial performance period* The amount of an initial grant or cooperative agreements awarded to a regional technology and innovation hub under paragraph (3)(A) shall be no more than $150,000,000.
     >     - **(B)** *Subsequent performance period* Upon renewal of a grant or cooperative agreement under paragraph (3)(B), the Secretary may award funding in the amount that the Secretary considers appropriate, ensuring that no single regional technology and innovation hub receives more than 15 percent of the aggregate amount of the grants and cooperative agreements awarded under this subsection.